E-commerce & Shopping Trends of Canada

 With all this talk about consumer trends and transactions, let’s get into the details of your actual product.
 Shipping and packaging will vary for large products versus smaller trinkets, but our TruePrice™ guarantee will stay the same.

-A big factor before deciding on accepting orders from Canadian customers is whether you can ship it!
+A big factor before deciding on accepting orders from Canadian customers is whether you can ship them!
 Don’t forget to check the list of restricted items here.

-Then head over and learn about the nitty gritty on preparation of your shipment for how to package your shipment properly, any value limits, and tips to describe your package as accurately as possible in order to avoid confusion and delays with customs.
+Then head over and learn about the nitty-gritty of preparing your shipment for how to package your shipment properly, any value limits, and tips to describe your package as accurately as possible in order to avoid confusion and delays with customs.

 Speaking of shipping and customs, here’s some good news for you—not every item gets taxed on import.
 If your shipment is below Canada’s de minimus value, tax rates will not apply.

 De minimus value for duty is CA$150, and CA$40 for tax (this does not apply for alcohol and tobacco).